sophiaandtbacka/cart253/topics/mod jam/mod jam/modJamResponse.md

 ```

 ## Score and Impact on Game Strategy
 In the current design, the score is tied directly to the remaining time, making it difficult to track how much each captured element contributes to points or damage.
 Because the time is constantly changing, developing a strategic approach to gameplay is challenging.
-Separating time and score as distinct elements and having both displayed prominently, would improve clarity.
-Alternatively, providing on-screen feedback such as a brief animation above the frog indicating +3 sec or -5 sec would clearly communicate the value of each action during gameplay.